Dynamic Contextualized Word Embeddings

-Notice that we use a PLM with a fixed set of input embeddings for $c$, and hence the prior is in effect placed only on a part of the vocabulary directly.
-Given that the input vocabularies of PLMs are constructed by frequency \citep{Bostrom.2020}, this is in line with the observation that the vocabulary core constitutes the best anchor for dynamic word embeddings \citep{Hamilton.2016}.
+It is common practice to set $\lambda_a \ll \lambda_w$ \citep{Bamler.2017, Rudolph.2018}.
+Here, we set $\lambda_a = 10 ^{-3} \cdot \lambda_w$, which reduces the number of tunable hyperparameters.
+We place the priors only on frequent words in the vocabulary (Section \ref{sec:embedding-training}), taking into account the observation that the vocabulary core constitutes the best basis for dynamic word embeddings \citep{Hamilton.2016}.